Cup-Winning Washington Capitals: Where Are They Now?

 To begin, head coach Barry Trotz and his coaching staff made the transition from the nation’s capital to Long Island two weeks after their Stanley Cup victory.
 Most notably, a significant number of players who played for the Capitals during their championship-winning season no longer “rock the red.”

-While reading about Chandler Stephenson’s trade to the Vegas Golden Knights on Monday night, I began to wonder how many players from the 2017-18 team have since parted ways with the club.
+While reading about Chandler Stephenson’s trade to the Vegas Golden Knights, I began to wonder how many players from the 2017-18 team have since parted ways with the club.

 Below, I take a deeper look at the 16 players who contributed to the Capitals’ winning season but have since been traded, signed by other teams, or have retired.